-By my signature below, I verify that I, (Your Name), Have been informed that my roommate/suitemate, (Animal Owner's Name), intends to have a Service or Emotional Support Animal in o our residence.
+By my signature below, I verify that I,(Your Name), Have been informed that my roommate/suitemate, (Animal Owner's Name), intends to have a Service or Emotional Support Animal in our residence.
 I agree to this living arrangement and have no objection to sharing a residence with the animal.
 I am aware that I am not obligated to care for the animal and I am not responsible for the animal's well-being.
-I understand that I should contact the Office of Residence Life in f I have any future objections or if the animal impedes my ability to access freely my academic or residential resources.
+I understand that I should contact the Office of Residence Life if I have any future objections or if the animal impedes my ability to access freely my academic or residential resources.

-Roommate/Suitemate's Signature Date Director for Student Disability Services Date
+Director for Student Disability Services

+Date